bryanmcnett/aabo/README.md

 ![A horse enclosed in opposing bounding triangles](images/horse_dual_triangle.png)

 Interestingly, however, it is possible to perform an intersection test without looking at both the min and max values, unlike with AABB.
-Because (minA, minB, minC) form a triangle, we can trivially reject against those three values in isolation, without considering (maxA, maxB, maxC):
+Because {minA, minB, minC} define a triangle, we can trivially reject against those three values in isolation, without considering {maxA, maxB, maxC}:

 ![A horse enclosed in opposing bounding triangles](images/horse_triangle.png)